Get Legal and Tax Updates for Portugal?

 7. When You Can't Locate Your Ex-Spouse

-A particularly challenging scenario arises when your ex-spouse cannot be located for court notification.
+A particularly tricky situation arises when your ex-spouse cannot be found for court notification.
 In these cases, the court can authorise notification by public notice, but this adds time to the process.

 Loading service...

-While it's technically possible to handle divorce registration yourself, most clients find professional help invaluable, particularly for:
+While it’s possible to handle divorce registration yourself, most clients find professional help invaluable especially for:

 1. Document preparation and verification